SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 The solution is to prematurely specify the URL where we *intend* to put the Verifiable Credential, in our example this will be `https://mydomain.com/.well-known/lrn.json`.
 The link is not actually validated by the Notarization API as it only issues the Verifiable Credential itself.
-A corresponding request body to the current version of the Notarization API would look like this:
+A corresponding request body to the Tagus release version of the Notarization API would look like this:

 ```json
 {